 Electromechanical relays are not hermetically sealed and have moving parts that wear out, so they tend to have a lower mechanical life.
 However, for high current (and power) applications their larger contacts and wiping action make them more suited to applications where higher currents are experienced since the stress on the part us lower.
 The same issues of end of life aspects apply as for reed relays.

-As a consequence of these issues the manufacturers of complex ATE systems use instrument grade reed relays in their systems for low level switching of test points because only instrument grade reed relays provide the required consistent performance and lifetime that they require, and these are the same components that Pickering Interfaces use in their PXI modules.
+As a consequence of these issues the manufacturers of complex ATE systems use instrument grade reed relays in their systems for low level switching of test points because only instrument grade reed relays provide the required consistent performance and lifetime that they require, and these are the same components that we use in our PXI modules.
 Less demanding applications will use EMR's, as will applications requiring higher hot switching capacity or larger carry currents/voltages. (see: Hot switching relays)

 Solid State Relays